JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/map-function-with-python/index.md

 ---
 title: "Map() Function With Python"
 description: "Python isn’t JavaScript.
-I’ll show you with example of the map function in Python."
+I’ll show you with examples of the map function in Python."
 image: /images/2024-08-23-a-real-python.jpg
 imageAlt: A real python
 date: 2026-03-30